steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 >
 > As an ex-Facebook engineer, I’m biased towards any open-source code Facebook releases, so I was eager to give PyTorch a try, and…
 >
 > PyTorch is a breath of fresh air.
 It’s much faster to start up than TensorFlow, which makes iterating on my network much more immediate and fun.
 It has a smaller API, and a simpler execution model.
 Unlike TensorFlow, it does not require you build a computation graph in advance and have no insight or influence in how it gets executed.
-It feels much more like regular programming, makes things easier to debug, and also enables more dynamic architectures (which I hope to use some day).
+It feels much more like regular programming, it makes things easier to debug, and also enables more dynamic architectures (which I hope to use some day).

 I finally had all the pieces of the puzzle, from training a neural network all the way to deploying it on iOS.
 However, I knew from some of my earlier experiments that many things could still go wrong.
 Only one way to find out.